loudandabrasive/gem-miner/README.md

 =========

 Random generator for mining gems based on time, number of miners, and % find chance.
 Uses D&amp;D 3.5 gem names and values

+Run the 'grunt' to compile the handlebars templates, then open index.thml#/index